One basic tenet of the Active Outdoors lifestyle: You Can’t Control The Weather.

 Imagine, if every time you wanted to go cross-country skiing for example, you could order fresh snow, clear sunny (or moonlit) skies, moderate temperatures and no wind.

 Sorry, doesn’t work that way.
 You have to have contingency plans: like being prepared for less-than-perfect weather.
-(Think: Gore-tex. . . ) Or, choose something else active and outdoors if you can’t do what you want.
+(Think: shell garments. . . ) Or, choose something else active and outdoors if you can’t do what you want.

+Weather is fickle, especially here in the Northeast.
+That’s just a fact of life.
 Some winters, many Active Outdoors enthusiasts, myself among them, will spend a lot of time grumbling about the general lack of snowcover.
-I want to be cross-country skiing, snowshoeing and backcountry skiing; instead I go hiking on icy trails, Telemarking on groomed ski slopes covered with man-made snow.
+We want to be cross-country skiing, snowshoeing and backcountry skiing; instead we go hiking on icy trails, Telemarking on groomed ski slopes covered with man-made snow.

 What everyone should be doing when there’s cold but no snow is Nordic skating.
-Midwinter rains and hard freezes create absolutely perfect Nordic skating conditions.
+The worst weather for skiing and snowshoeing—midwinter rains and hard freezes—create absolutely perfect Nordic skating conditions.

 Trouble is, most people haven’t discovered Nordic skating.
 I didn’t find out about until quite recently, and I hate to think of how many opportunities to enjoy ice I’ve missed.
 I won’t make the same mistake again.
 Neither should you.